Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

       console.log('after view init static', this.staticDiv); // div
     }

-I don't think this is documented, or recommended, but that's how it currently works.
+This was not documented, or recommended, but that's how it currently works.

 With Ivy though, the behavior changes to be more consistent: